Maximiliano Gómez

-Maximiliano Gómez Horacio "El Moreno" (May 5, 1943 – May 23, 1971) was the leader of the Maoist Movimiento Popular Dominicano (MPD), a militant organization opposed to the Joaquín Balaguer government and to U.S. presence in the Dominican Republic.
-Commended by some, repudiated by others, the controversial figure of Maximiliano Gomez is part of the political heritage of the Dominican Republic.
+Maximiliano Gómez Horacio (May 5, 1943 – May 23, 1971) was a Dominican leader who led the Maoist Movimiento Popular Dominicano (MPD), a militant organization opposed to the Joaquín Balaguer government and to U.S. presence in the Dominican Republic.
+Knicknamed El Moreno, he was commended by some, repudiated by others, the controversial figure of Maximiliano Gomez is part of the political heritage of the Dominican Republic.
 He oriented his limited efforts during a short period of time to battle Joaquin Balaguer's regime.
 Maximiliano Gomez was killed by poison by his lover-many claim that she did so by orders of Balaguer-and in turn she was found killed and dismembered, possibly by the same people who ordered her to poison Maximiliano Gomez.

+Early life

+Born in the eastern part of the Dominican Republic, specifically in San Pedro de Macorís on May 5, 1943; His parents were Federico Gomez and Mariana Horacio.
+He worked with them in the sugarcane industry, the predominant agricultural crop in that province.
+He also worked as a lathe operator (“a person whose job is to work with a lathe, especially a metal one”) at the Consuelo sugar mill.

+In later years, the nickname, El Moreno was given to him in Czechoslovakia (now the Czech Republic and Slovakia, after their division) when he attended a training session of a group of leftists to receive political theories.
+The newspaper article explains that he was the only one with dark skin.
+However, at home he was called Moreno.